emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

 Getting started:

--   Open .kmz/.kml patch reef placemark file ("Sites.kmz") yb dragging into Google Earth
+-   Open .kmz/.kml patch reef placemark file ("Sites.kmz") by dragging into Google Earth
 -   Open .csv datasheet you saved with your initials
     -   Column headings you’ll be filling in are:
         -   reef\_no